ruppec/2026mathcomps/presentation.md

 ### Geodesics on a Sphere

-In Euclidean flat space, the shortest path between two points is a straight line
+In Euclidean flat space, the shortest path between two points is a straight line.

-But we must redefine this notion if we restrict ourselves to the surface of a sphere
+But we must redefine this notion if we restrict ourselves to the surface of a sphere.

 <img height="300" src="images/download.png" >